 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-When you retire, you will be taxed on all of your benefit payments when they are received, except a portion attributable to your 6 percent member “tax basis” (the amount of your 6 percent contributions that you were taxed on when the contributions were paid to the 1977 Fund).
+When you retire, you will be taxed on all of your benefit payments when they are received, except a portion attributable to your six percent (6%) member “tax basis” (the amount of your six percent (6%) contributions that you were taxed on when the contributions were paid to the 1977 Fund).
 “Picked up” contributions are not included in tax basis because they are not included in income when the contribution is made.
 A portion of your non-taxable amount will be recovered from each benefit payment over a pre-determined number of payments based on your age at the time your benefits start.
 This schedule is set by Internal Revenue Service regulations.

 The 1977 Fund will report to you each year on a form 1099-R the taxable and non-taxable (if any) portion of your benefits.

 When applying for the 1977 Fund benefits, make sure you complete the tax withholding forms.